 You'll probably find that it is a good idea to perform the basic finish on the BID tapes as you progress through the assembly of the airframe as opposed to waiting until all the glass work is completed and then starting on the finish.
-If you break it up a little, the task will seem much easier and in fact it will likely be easier.
+If you break it up a little, the task will seem much easier and in fact it will be easier.

-2. As you are progressing through the assembly processes, you will usually have some excess epoxy mixed up from time to time and it should not be wasted.
+A 2.
+As you are progressing through the assembly processes, you will usually have some excess epoxy mixed up from time to time and it should not be wasted.
 Simply mix it with generous amounts of micro and find a BID tape somewhere that can use it.

-B. Mixing the micro
+B. Mixing Micro

-1. When you are applying the initial micro to an area, you should mix it quite thick.
+When you are applying the initial micro to an area, you should mix it quite thick.
 Thick means LIGHT and inversely thin and runny means HEAVY.
-The thick micro should have the consistency of bread dough (or perhaps just a little bit less thick).
-You might next experience a bit of difficulty in the application of this thick micro.
+The thick micro should have the consistency of bread dough (or perhaps just a little bit less thick.
+Next, you might experience a bit of difficulty in the application of this thick micro.
 It may want to roll up behind your squeegee.
 If that proves to be an unsolvable problem, then perhaps it is just a little too thick, thin it back down with a little more epoxy.
-(But always premix the epoxy thoroughly before adding it to an existing batch of epoxy/micro.)
+(But, always premix the epoxy thoroughly before adding it to an existing batch of epoxy/micro.)

 One final method of evaluating the micro blend is by its sheen.
-If it smooths out, sags or runs on vertical surfaces and/or achieves a nice smooth shiny look to it as it sets up, then it definitely is too thin.
+If it smoothes out, sags or runs on vertical surfaces and/or achieves a nice smooth shiny look to it as it sets up, then it definitely is too thin.
 You can usually determine this quickly after an application since it will quickly smooth out and get shiny on the surface.
 If you see that, then you will still have time to remove it and add some more micro to the mix and reapply.
-Generally, one or two applications will be all that is required to "get the hang of it".
-And that's why it is best to start with small areas first so if you didn't quite get the blend figured out, you won't be stuck with large areas to deal with.
+Generally, one or two applications will be all that is required to "get the hang of it."
+And, that's why it is best to start with small areas first so if you didn't quite get the blend figured out, you won't be stuck with large areas to deal with.

-- 2. In general, the first applications of micro will be the thickest mixture.
+B 2.
+In general, the first applications of micro will be the thickest mixture.
 As you apply a second coating for "fine adjustments", the mixture should be somewhat thinner since you don't need much "build" and you don't want to trap any air bubbles in the mixture.
-Any trapped air bubbles, if they are too large or too close to the surface can result in popping the paint loose in that small area as the air in the bubble heats up, expands and loosens the grip of the finished paint.
-That's obviously of no structural concern but you sure don't want any shiny bumps in your otherwise smooth paint job. - 3.
-The micro will often take a couple of days to cure.
-It has such an insulating effect on the epoxy it's mixed with that the epoxy tends to cure much more slowly than it would with no micro mixed in.
-Again, heat will play a major role in the cure time, basically, the hotter the better - up to about 200°F that is.
-At that temperature, it's just a couple of hours!
-And luckily, your Lancair is about the only composite kit plane on the market that can take that kind of heat with no structural damage, in fact we always recommend such a post cure since the laminating resin will also post cure to 197°F.
+Any trapped air bubbles, if they are too large or to close to the surface can result in popping the paint loose in that small area as the air in the bubble heats up, expands and loosens you sure don't want any shiny bumps in your otherwise smooth paint job.